 This is probably something most people don’t even consider for a multipurpose and homeschool classroom:

-Does your child learn best by just sitting and reading?
+Does your child learn best just sitting and reading so you need homeschool corner ideas?

-Then you definitely want to have a comfy reading corner.
+Then you definitely want to have a comfy reading corner (which are great homeschool room ideas small spaces solutions for learning).

 Or, does your kid like to move around a lot during learning?